QUAREP-LiMi/WG12_checklists_for_image_publishing/checklists/tutorials/prepare_images_Fiji.md

 (tutorials)=
 # Prepare images with Fiji

 This tutorial is showing in practice how to create an image figure for publication using [Fiji](https://fiji.sc/).
-The intention is to go with one example from original image to a image figure.
+The intention is to go with one example from original image to an image figure.

-## Materials

-We are going to need:
+For this tutorial you are going to need:

-- Software: Fiji is just ImageJ (Fiji): [https://fiji.sc/](https://fiji.sc/)
+- Fiji is just ImageJ (Fiji): [https://fiji.sc/](https://fiji.sc/)
 - Image data: [Zenodo repository]()

-## Help

-If you need help write to the team on [image.sc](image.sc): [https://forum.image.sc/tag/quarep](https://forum.image.sc/tag/quarep).

-You can also reach out to the creator of this tutorial: [schmiedc](https://forum.image.sc/u/schmiedc)

 ## Input images